In a nutshell

 Cable car in Parque das Nações

-Our third attraction for kids in Lisbon is also situated on the former Expo site.
+Our third attraction for kids in Modern Lisbon is also situated on the former Expo site.
 Right behind the aquarium, there’s a cable car that takes you and your little ones soaring above the Expo’s modern structures.

 The Teleférico do Parque das Nações stretches over 1,230 meters and takes around 5 minutes to ride.
 It’s a great addition to a visit to the Oceanarium.